 A secure fishing rights program—also known as rights-based management or a "catch share"—allocates access to a fishing area or a share of a fishery's total allowable catch to a group or an individual.
 Programs establish appropriate controls on fishing mortality and hold participants accountable to their limits.

 Secure fishing rights can be administered as area-based or quota-based programs.
 Area-based programs, often called Territorial Use Rights for Fishing (TURFs) allocate secure and exclusive privileges to fish in a specified area.
 TURFs are assigned to groups or, in rare cases, to individuals.
 TURF participants, in turn, are required to comply with appropriate controls on fishing mortality and maintain a healthy ecosystem.
-Under quota-based programs, managers establish a fishery-wide catch limit and assign portions of the allowed catch, sometimes called, to participants.
+Under quota-based programs, managers establish a fishery-wide catch limit and assign portions of the allowed catch, sometimes called catch shares, to participants.

 Comparing conventional management to secure fishing rights